1.Adaptogens are non-toxic. Adaptogenic herbs should be safe and nontoxic, showing no significant side effects or contraindications.

 - Many products are labeled 'adaptogenic' or even specific ingredients are being categorized as an 'adaptogen' when that is not the case.

-- Just because an ingredient is NOT an adaptogen, doesn't mean it isn't an incredible substance, like pearl.
+- Just because an ingredient is NOT an adaptogen, doesn't mean it isn't an incredible substance.

 - Companies that are selling herbal products or products that have an intended effect, ideally from their ingredients are falsey advertising if they call something an adaptogen when in fact it is not.